MicrosoftDocs/entra-docs/docs/external-id/tenant-restrictions-migration.md

 Obtain the current header string that your proxies inject.
 Evaluate current policy and remove unwanted tenant IDs, or allowed destinations.
 After the evaluation, create a list of external tenant IDs and/or external domains.

 Configure the cross-tenant access settings and TRV2 policies for the migration.
 Cross-tenant access outbound settings define tenants that internal identities access.
-In cross-tenant access settings, TRV2 defines which tenants other external identities access while on your managed network.
+In cross-tenant access settings, tenant restrictions v2 defines which tenants other external identities access while on your managed network.

 ## Technical considerations

-When you configure cross-tenant access outbound settings, the policy takes effect within one hour and is evaluated in addition to TRV1 policy.
-Cross-tenant access settings and TRV1 are evaluated and the most restrictive is applied.
-Because this action can affect users, mirror the TRV1 policy as much as possible in the new policies to avoid negatively impacting users.
-The TRV2 policy you configure in cross-tenant access settings takes effect after you update your proxies with the new header.
+When you configure cross-tenant access outbound settings, the policy takes effect within one hour and is evaluated in addition to tenant restrictions v1 policy.
+Cross-tenant access settings and tenant restrictions v1 are evaluated and the most restrictive is applied.
+Because this action can affect users, mirror the tenant restrictions v1 policy as much as possible in the new policies to avoid negatively impacting users.
+The tenant restrictions v2 policy you configure in cross-tenant access settings takes effect after you update your proxies with the new header.

    > [!NOTE]
    > The following section has migration and configuration management for common scenarios.
 Use this guidance to help craft the policy your organization needs.